-- A. This Article establishes the procedures for resolving disputes pertaining to claims and the payment of dividends on Allowed Claims.
+A. This Article establishes the procedures for resolving disputes pertaining to claims and the payment of dividends on Allowed Claims.
 The Class and claims summary attached as Exhibit A lists the claims known to the Debtor on a Class-by-Class basis.

-It identifies as "disputed" each claim known to be contingent, disputed or unliquidated in amount.
-Undisputed claims will be allowed in the Estimated Allowed Amount thereof, as shown in Exhibit A, except for accounting disputes and disputes unknown to the Debtor on the Disclosure Date.
-In this regard, creditors should understand that the Debtor will more probably than not object to any claims marked disputed in Exhibit A. - B. The Debtor will pay the dividends becoming due under the Plan by mailing a check to the allowed creditor.
+B. The Debtor will pay the dividends becoming due under the Plan by mailing a check to the allowed creditor.
 Dividend checks will be mailed to the addresses given by allowed creditors in (1) their proofs of claim or (2) any written notice of change of address delivered to the Debtor.
 Since "undeliverable dividends" will become the property of the Debtor, creditors should make sure that they notify the Bankruptcy Court and the Debtor of any change of address.